alechp/growbuildserve/content/blog/laf/index.md

 Immediately after falling for Lingo, I discovered some emotional baggage: you cannot download all of the assets at once.
 At this point I was torn.

-- Invision had an almost non-existent API experience for their DSM.
+- `On one hand...` Invision had an almost non-existent API experience for their DSM.
 But they did allow you to batch download all of your assets in a zip file

-- Lingo had a great UX and a workable API.
+- `On the other hand...` Lingo had a great UX and a workable API.
 But I have to manually download 200+ assets ...?
 This would wipe out the time saved from the "pull all assets" feature their Sketch plugin offered.

 ---